sing-group/seda/seda-docs/source/operations.rst

 The configuration panel allows to set the parameters of the operation:

 - *Minimum word length*: the minimum length of word to consider that two sequences are isoforms.
-- *Isoform files directory*: whether the removed isoform names should be saved into a CSV file or not.
-This allows an easy identification of those sequences that had isoforms in the output files.
-If you do not want to save them, leave this file empty.
-Otherwise, choose the directory where such files should be created.
 - *Isoform selection criteria*: the configuration of the criteria to select which isoform should go to the output file.

 	- *Reference size*: the isoform with the length closest to this reference size will be selected.
 In case of having two isoforms that are at the same distance, the *tie break mode* option allows specifying which one should be selected.